 A tone is a complex combination of a series of regular vibrations, usually with one prominent frequency which is experienced as the pitch.
 A regular vibration is scientifically named a frequency, expressed in Hz (Herz), cycles per second.

-Various tones overlapping or sounding together will produce generations of audible combination tones from the interference of their compound frequencies, producing complex harmonies and tensions between different tones, described by the concepts consonance and dissonance.
+Various tones overlapping or sounding together will produce generations of audible combination tones in the inner ear, sum- and difference tones coming from the interference of their compound frequencies, producing complex harmonies and tensions between different tones, described by the subjective concepts consonance and dissonance.

 goto chapter 3 ► Musical notation

-- The five dimensions of sound were first described as such by Karlheinz Stockhausen, in his article Musik im Raum (Die Reihe 5, Vienna 1959). ↩
+- These five dimensions of sound were first described as such by Karlheinz Stockhausen, in his article Musik im Raum (Die Reihe 5, Vienna 1959). ↩